olivomarco/sharepoint-upload-file/README.md

 First, go to Azure Active Directory and create a new app registration.
 The name does not matter, and neither do all the parameters.
 The only two things you have to do are:

 - create a `client_secret` and note it down.
 We will put it into `CLIENT_SECRET` shell variable, along with our `CLIENT_ID` variable; also note down your Azure Active Directory Tenant ID and put it in a variable (`AAD_TENANT_ID`)
-- grant to the app registration the following API permissions under `Microsoft Graph` (see also image below): `Sites.ReadWrite.All`
+- grant to the app registration the following API permissions under `Microsoft Graph` (see also image below): `Sites.Selected`

 Remember to **Grant admin consent** for your directory after you have added permissions.

-**Just a word of caution:** you are basically allowing your service principal to be able to read and write on any Sharepoint site of your organization.
-Be aware of this.
+Take a note of the "Application (client) ID" of your app registration.
+You will need it later.

 ![API Permissions to grant to App Registration](/assets/permissions.png)